Wednesday, July 28, 2010

 After the scene where Percy learns that the Gods can't hang out with their mortal offspring, Eve said to Eric, "I'm glad you're not a God. . . so you can spend time with me."

-Ethan rode the Zeus Mobile and chucked cardboard lightening bolts at the other chariots, white Holden painted a huge white skull on the front of his chariot and proudly represented Hades.
+Ethan rode the Zeus Mobile and chucked cardboard lightening bolts at the other chariots, while Holden painted a huge white skull on the front of his chariot and proudly represented Hades.
 Caleb raced in the "Sea Mobile" (C-Mobile, get it?).

 Eve chose to ride her chariot for the Goddess Athena and we told her she could write anything she wanted on the side of her vehicle.
 She asked me for some help on the spelling, but she honestly wrote the line: "Wisdom is an experience."